DINeMo: Learning Neural Mesh Models with no 3D Annotations: Methods

 \subsection{Bidirectional Pseudo-Correspondence}

-Previous works train neural mesh models on keypoint correspondences obtained from 3D annotations, such as object poses or human poses.
-In this work, we propose to leverage pseudo-correspondence from visual foundation models, without relying on 3D annotations that are hard to obtain.
+Previous works train neural mesh models on keypoint correspondences obtained from 3D annotations, such as object or human poses.
+In this work, we propose to leverage pseudo-correspondence from visual foundation models, eliminating the need for 3D annotations that are difficult to obtain.

 As demonstrated in \cref{fig:teaser}, we follow SD-DINO~\cite{zhang2023tale} and compute feature representations of the image and template mesh renderings from multiple views.
 Specifically, we extract and concatenate the DINOv2~\cite{oquab2023dinov2} features and Stable Diffusion~\cite{rombach2022high} features.
 We aggregate the per-vertex feature similarities from each view with the max operator and obtain the keypoint pseudo-correspondence from cosine similarities between normalized feature representations.